A-Dying-Pig/YiranLei.github.io/phd_application_advice.md

 * Do you have any advice for first-year Ph.D. students?
 * How are Ph.D. students typically funded?
 * What is the possibility that I will be admitted?
-* what percentage of the interviewed students will be finally admitted?
+* What percentage of the interviewed students will be finally admitted?

 Some applicants prepare slides for interviews.
 I prefer not.
 Make eye contact with the interviewers.
 Pause and give interviewers time to think.
 Let interviewers ask questions.
 When the interview is completed, give positive feedback via emails.